1. Canadian Subject Headings: History and background

 750 #0$aCabinet officers$zCanada

 Note: A heading is considered authorized in CSH, but not LCSH, if the main part of the heading such as Canada—History—War of 1812, is in CSH, but not LCSH, but the subdivision that follows is valid in LCSH, e.g. —Monuments.
 Thus Canada—History—War of 1812—Monuments is identified as "[CSH]".
-Conversely, a heading is also considered authorized in CSH, but not LCSH, if the main part of the heading such as Indians of North America—Canada, is an LCSH, but the subdivision that follows, e.g. —Band membership, is not valid in LCSH.
-Thus Indians of North America—Canada—Band membership is identified as "[CSH]".
+Conversely, a heading is also considered authorized in CSH, but not LCSH, if the main part of the heading such as Indigenous peoples—Canada, is an LCSH, but the subdivision that follows, e.g. —Band membership, is not valid in LCSH.
+Thus Indigenous peoples—Canada—Band membership is identified as "[CSH]".
 This same practice extends to chronological subdivisions.

 Actors—Canada (occupational groups)